Digital Cinema Package: Encryption

 The distributor can choose to encrypt the media (MXF) files with AES encryption to stop unauthorised access.
 The symmetric AES keys used to encrypt the content essence must be carefully protected, so they are never distributed directly.
 Instead the AES keys are themselves encrypted using asymmetric 2048 bit RSA.
 Each playback system has its own unique public/private key pair.
 The private key is never shared and is buried in the playback systems within secure hardware meeting FIPS-140 security standards.
 The matching public key is shared with the distributor, who can then create Key Delivery Messages (KDMs) which control access to the encrypted content for each playback system.
-KDMs are XML files containing the RSA encrypted AES keys that can be decrypted only by the private key within the destination device.
+KDMs are XML files containing the RSA-encrypted AES keys that can be decrypted only by the private key within the destination device.
 A KDM is associated to the particular compositions (CPLs) which may include multiple encrypted picture, sound and subtitle assets, and each playback system requires a uniquely generated KDM.
 KDMs also provide the ability to define date/time windows within which the KDM is valid.
 Playback systems will not allow playback outside of this validity window, allowing distributors to ensure that content cannot be unlocked prior to release date and to enforce the rental agreement period agreed with the exhibitor.

+Encryption of subtitles is primarily designed for protection during transport; subtitle content may be transmitted in plaintext to a projection unit.